I don’t take a pleasant picture.

 I look like I am in pain.

-A lot of the time, I just give up.
+Often, I just give up.

 And take pictures of my knees.